zenml-io/zenml/docs/book/advanced-guide/pipelines/settings.md

 #### Using objects or dicts

 Settings can be passed in directly as BaseSettings-subclassed objects, or a dict-representation of the object.
-For example, a docker configuration can be passed in as follows:
+For example, a Docker configuration can be passed in as follows:

 ```python
 from zenml.config import DockerSettings